bufbuild-ru/docs/docs/bsr/generated-sdks/overview/index.md

 ## Developing against pre-release code

 In addition to simpler dependency management, generated SDKs also make iterating on Protobuf APIs easier.
 All [labels](../../commits-labels/#labels) in the BSR produce SDKs, allowing consumer teams to work with pre-release client code before pushing their APIs to the default label.
-Consumers can use the latest version of a generated SDK (the default) or pin it to a specific commit or label instead.Go to the tutorial to learn [how to install generated SDKs from the BSR](../tutorial/), or the guides linked below for manual installation instructions and specific versioning syntax.
+Consumers can use the latest version of a generated SDK (the default) or pin it to a specific commit or label instead.

+Go to the tutorial to learn [how to install generated SDKs from the BSR](../tutorial/), or the guides linked below for manual installation instructions and specific versioning syntax.

 ## Configuration limitations

 Generated SDKs have no configuration options, so for Free and Teams plans, you can't configure plugin options for them.
-For example, using them requires that all of the module's imports also use generated SDKs, so if you need a different import path, you need to generate your own code.To customize plugin options for the generated code, you can use the Buf CLI to generate the files yourself, and provide whatever configuration you want:
+For example, using them requires that all of the module's imports also use generated SDKs, so if you need a different import path, you need to generate your own code.

+To customize plugin options for the generated code, you can use the Buf CLI to generate the files yourself, and provide whatever configuration you want:

 - [Local code generation](../../../generate/overview/)
 - [Remote plugin code generation](../../remote-plugins/overview/)